 Intro to Codesters requires no prior knowledge and will give you enough background to get started on your own project right away.
-After Intro to Codesters, students are ready to move on to the complete 40-Lesson Intro to Python.
+After Intro to Codesters, students are ready to move on to the complete 50-Lesson Python Sequence.

 Students are introduced to the basics of creating interactive and animated programs in Codesters by using the drag and drop tools along with the text based code editor.
 Students will customize, debug, and create their own interactive greeting card.